joshooaj/zensical-image/README.md

 This is an unofficial [Zensical](https://zensical.org/) container image for building and publishing static sites using content authored in markdown format.
 Zensical is a new SSG built by same folks behind the popular [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
-I have been a Material user for a few years now, but am not affiliated with the team behind Material or Zensical in any way.

 ## Quick start